Wellington Shire Council's vision is for happy people, healthy environment and thriving communities.

 E-Waste is no longer permitted in Victoria's landfills.
 This therefore means that E-Waste cannot be disposed of in your 120-litre rubbish bin, your 240-litre recycling bin or through hard waste collection.

 E-waste may be recycled at No Charge at any Wellington Shire Council Transfer Station or Landfill.
-And small items such as mobile phones, household batteries, printer cartridges, computer mice, cords and other small electronic items can be disposed of at the Port of Sale (Wellington Centre) facility and also the Yarram Hub.
+Small items such as mobile phones, household batteries, printer cartridges, computer mice, cords and keyboards can be disposed of at the Port of Sale (Wellington Centre) and also the Yarram Hub.
+Any larger items must be taken to your local Waste Facility.

 Examples of e-waste include: